 Current Landscape of Reproductive Justice

 After the Supreme Court decision in 1972, Roe v.
 Wade, which legalized abortion in the U.S., the UCC has joined with other faith groups to protect women's equal and fair access to abortion and family planning which have been under attack consistently.
 The strategies of those seeking to overturn Roe have shifted to state legislations.
-In 2010, 2011 and 2012, we have seen an unprecedented number of state laws introduced and passed which restrict women’s health options.

 The Guttmacher Institute provides state by state information on the status of current legislation.